 Setting up your Zoom H4N:

-- Ok, you are done and ready to record audio-files with Timecode!
-Please note that you should make sure to start new files for every take.
+Make sure to start new files for every take.
 This is done by pressing the „Stop“ Button after recording.
-Pressing „Pause“ would result in a continue of the existing file wich Tentacle Sync is not able to handle at this time (but will be in future :)
+Pressing „Pause“ would result in a continue of the existing file wich Tentacle Sync is not able to handle at this time (but will be in future)